mxagar/census_model_deployment_fastapi/README.md

 2. **Weights and Biases**: we can create model and dataset artifacts and upload/download them from the W&B servers.
 An example of mine where W&B functionalities are used extensible is the following: [music_genre_classification](https://github.com/mxagar/music_genre_classification).

 ### Docker Container

 :construction: To be done...

-### Deployment to AWS EC2
+### Deployment to AWS ECS

 :construction: To be done...

 ## Results and Conclusions

+In this project, a simple census dataset is used to create an inference pipeline, which is trained and deployed in the form of a FastAPI app.
+The dataset consists of 32,561 entries of different people, each with 14 features (age, education, etc.) and the model infers the salary range of an entry.

+The focus of this project doesn't lie so much on the data processing, but on the techniques and technologies used for model/pipeline deployment, which are listed in the introduction.

+All in all, the repository achieves two goals:

+- Show how an ML pipeline can be deployed with modern tools.
+- Collect all necessary background information to use this project as a template for similar deployments.

+In the following, some possible improvements are outlined and related links are provided.

 ### Next Steps, Improvements

 - [ ] Implement authentication.
 - [ ] Create a simple front-end for the API (e.g., a form).
-- [ ] DVC: Data and model version control
+- [ ] Use DVC: Data and model version control.
-- [ ] Docker containerization
+- [ ] Implement Docker containerization.
-- [ ] Deployment to AWS ECS
+- [ ] Deployment to AWS ECS using the Docker image.
+- [ ] Implement experiment tracking, e.g., with [Weights and Biases](https://wandb.ai/site).

 ### Interesting Links

-- A
-- B
-- C
-- Link
-- Link
+- My guide on CI/DC: [cicd_guide](https://github.com/mxagar/cicd_guide)
+- My boilerplate for reproducible ML pipelines using [MLflow](https://www.mlflow.org/) and [Weights & Biases](https://wandb.ai/site): [music_genre_classification](https://github.com/mxagar/music_genre_classification).
+- My personal notes on the [Udacity MLOps](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) nanodegree: [mlops_udacity](https://github.com/mxagar/mlops_udacity); example and exercise repository related to this project: [mlops-udacity-deployment-demos](https://github.com/mxagar/mlops-udacity-deployment-demos).
+- A very [simple Heroku deployment](https://github.com/mxagar/data_science_python_tools/tree/main/19_NeuralNetworks_Keras/19_11_Keras_Deployment) with the Iris dataset and using Flask as API engine.
+- Notes on how to transform research code into production-level packages: [customer_churn_production](https://github.com/mxagar/customer_churn_production).
+- My summary of data processing and modeling techniques: [eda_fe_summary](https://github.com/mxagar/eda_fe_summary).

 ## Authorship